NWChemEx/PluginPlay/docs/source/background/scientific_software.rst

 These are only some of the more general efforts, within specific domains there are even more.
-The point is so many efforts exist because there is a need to address deep-seeded problems with how scientific software has historically been developed.
+The point is so many efforts exist because there is a need to address deep-seated problems with how scientific software has historically been developed.
 So let's look at the typical scientific software package circa 2000.